sebastiendfortier/fstpy/README.md

 git push my_change
 ```

-Then create a merge request on science's gitlab
+Then create a merge request on science\'s gitlab
 <https://gitlab.science.gc.ca/CMDS/fstpy/merge_requests>

 ## Using setup.sh to setup your developpement environment